abe-winter/oflex/README.md

 ## Features

-These things wouldn't normally belong together and are only bound together by the common themes of (1) me needing them every time (2) not having found a right-fit library for any and (3) difficult to integrate automatically without some assumptions.
+These things wouldn't normally belong together and are only bound together by the common themes of (1) me needing them every time (2) I haven't found a right-fit library to do any of them in flask (3) they're all difficult to integrate automatically without some schema / template / backend assumptions.

 * [ ] flask blueprints for create-account and login pages
 * [ ] and scrypt passwords